top of page

 Are fruits from seedlings any good?

-Paw paws don’t have the same genetic diversity that things like apples have which means there is much less variation between the mother plant and the offspring.
+Paw paws don’t have the same genetic diversity that fruits like apples have which means there is much less variation between the mother plant and the offspring.
 I have only eaten fruits from seedling trees and have been amazed by the flavours.
-It is common practice to grow from seed, grafted trees are less common although I am working on developing a cultivar of Paw Paw specifically for our climate (likely 10+ years until the first one is ready)
+It is common practice to grow from seed, grafted trees are less common in our area because they stuggle with the cold, although I am working on developing a cultivar of Paw Paw specifically for our climate (likely 20+ years until the first one is ready)

 Where do I plant a Paw Paw tree?